NWS Yorktown supports We the People film screening event at Yorktown National Battlefield

 Yorktown, Va.
-(September 20, 2025) Logistics Specialist Third Class Lei Wang, Logistics Specialist Seaman Apprentice Zachary Donelson and Hospitalman Clarence Sintima, all assigned to the Naval Medical Readiness Logistics Command (NMRLC) onboard Cheatham Annex, interface with visitors during an outdoor film screening at Yorktown National Battlefield.
+(September 20, 2025) Hospital Corpsman First Class Skyler Holt, Logistics Specialist Seaman Apprentice Zachary Donelson, Hospitalman Clarence Sintima, and Logistics Specialist Third Class Lei Wang, all assigned to the Naval Medical Readiness Logistics Command (NMRLC) onboard Cheatham Annex, pose for a group photo during an outdoor film screening at Yorktown National Battlefield.
 During the event, scores of visitors stopped by to interact with Sailors from NMLRC and their equipment.
 The Naval Medical Readiness Logistics Command onboard Cheatham Annex in Williamsburg, VA, manages the warehouse and production facility that procures, produces, manages, sustains, prepositions, and deploys rapidly deployable Expeditionary Medical (EXMED) Platforms in support of operational plans, exercise support, and real-world operations.
 (U.S. Navy Photo by Max Lonzanida/Released).

 |Date Taken: